11-03-2026

 The results were remarkable:

-After 12 months of follow-up research, it appeared that more than 60% of the participants continued using the weighted blanket because they experienced lasting benefits.
+After 12 months of follow-up research, it appeared that more than 60% of the participants continued to use the weighted blanket because they experienced lasting benefits from it.

 The researchers concluded that weighted blankets can be an effective, non-pharmacological supplement for people with insomnia combined with anxiety or depression.